hargoniX/bachelor/thesis/thesis.typ

 1. `rx_index` is always $"RDT" + 1$.
 2. It strengthens the assumption of the hardware that all descriptors in the interval $["RDH", "RDT")$ contain read descriptors to the interval $["RDH", "RDT"]$.
-This is valid as the descriptor at RDT is owned by the software so it can keep it in whatever state it wants to.
+This is valid as the descriptor at RDT is owned by the software, so it can keep it in whatever state it wants to.

 These two assumptions allow for the receive operation for one packet to be implemented as follows:
 1. Poll until DD at `rx_index` is set to 1.